 “Devote thyself single-mindedly to the Faith, and thus follow the nature designed by Allah, the nature according to which He has fashioned mankind.
 There is no altering the creation of Allah.”
 Qur’an 30:30

 The revelations by Prophet Muhammad (peace be upon him) show the importance of water in the Islamic thought.
 Both the Qur’an and Sunnah emphasize the rationale of using water.
 If water dries up, life will end.
 This is true because water is the most important element in the life of an organism.
 In history, all ancient civilizations were established near water, clearly indicating that people cannot live without water.

 “Partake of it gladly, so long as you are a benefactor, not a despoiler; a cultivator, not a destroyer.

 “Don’t waste water even if you are on a running river.”

-Obligation of Environmental Conservation
+Environmental Conservation in Islam

 God has granted human beings with abundant natural resources which necessarily involves an obligation on our part to conserve these resources both quantitatively and qualitatively.
 It follows that human being have no right to cause the degradation of the environment and distort its intrinsic suitability for human life and settlement.

 “God it is who appointed you stewards upon the earth and raised some of you by degrees above others, that He may try you in that which He has given you.”
 Qur’an 6:165